openshift/openshift-ansible/playbooks/provisioning/openstack/README.md

 set its value to another available image name. `openstack_default_image_name` must stay defined as it is used as a default value for the rest of the roles.

-`openstack_default_flavor` is the Nova flavor the servers will use.
+`openstack_default_flavor` is the default Nova flavor the servers will use.
 You can see your flavors with `openstack flavor list`.
+In order to set a different flavor for a role, uncomment the line with the corresponding variable (e.g. `openstack_lb_flavor` for load balancer) and set its value to another available flavor. `openstack_default_flavor` must stay defined as it is used as a default value for the rest of the roles.

 `openstack_external_network_name` is the name of the Neutron network providing external connectivity.
 It is often called `public`,